OrestisL/Model-Viewer/README.md

 # ModelViewer

 A cross-platform 3D model viewer built on **Vulkan 1.3**, **Dear ImGui** and **Assimp**.
 Builds with CMake on Linux and Windows.
+Also supports Gaussian Splatting assets (.spz and .ply).

 ---